 A custom module has therefore been implemented for the openMSP430.
-The communication with the host is done with a simple two-wire RS232 cable (8N1 serial protocol) and the debug unit provides all the required features for Nexus Class 3 debugging (beside trace), namely:
+The communication with the host is done with a simple two-wire cable following either the UART or I2C serial protocol (interface is selectable in the Expert System Configuration section).

+The debug unit provides all required features for Nexus Class 3 debugging (beside trace), namely: